Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-google-fonts-in-a-tailwind-project.md

   - tailwind
 ---

-Many websites leverage Google Fonts to introduce cool and unique fonts to a website.
+Many websites leverage Google Fonts to introduce excellent and unique fonts to a website.
 And fonts can make or break you're website.
 Let's take a look at how we can introduce a Google Font into the [plain HTML Tailwind starter](https://daily-dev-tips.com/posts/plain-html-starter-with-tailwind-css/) we made yesterday.